slampalo/misc/cheatsheet.md

 1. What is terminal and shell?

-    - Terminal: an Interface to interact with the kernel.
+     Terminal: an Interface to interact with the kernel, basically, it is a program that receive the input from and display the output to user.
     <!-- Kernel: the heart of the OS helping software to communicate with hardware -->
-    - Shell: Pass the command on to the operating system for execution
+    - Shell: a program that pass the command on to the operating system for execution

 2. What is zsh?
     - based on bash (bourne again shell)
-    - Also, it is the default shell on mac.
+    - the default shell on mac.

 3. Why zsh?
-    - Fit the POSIX (Portable Operating System Interface) standard, so the portability of programs to different UNIX variants is guaranteed.
+    - it fits the POSIX (Portable Operating System Interface) standard, the portability of programs to different UNIX variants is guaranteed.
     - more interactive
     - more plugins (Oh-my-zsh has a large community of contributors and users, you may find a bunch of useful tools in it.)